BAJAJ BROKING

 Process of Issuing New Securities

-One of the main reasons companies launch new securities in the primary market is to raise funds for long-term growth.
-This process is called the New Issue Market or NIM and helps companies offer securities directly to the public for investment.
-This is usually done through either the launch of Initial Public Offerings or IPOs or through Further Public Offerings.
-FPOs are done by companies that are already listed on the stock exchange, but this method allows them to issue additional shares to raise more funds.
+A key reason companies launch new issues is to raise cash for long-term growth.
+This process is called the New Issue Market or NIM.
+It helps companies sell papers right to the public.
+This is usually done through an IPO or a Further Public Offering (FPO).
+FPOs are done by companies already listed.
+It allows them to sell more shares to raise extra funds.

 Benefits and Risks of Investing in New Issues